msdev87/Cilialyzer/index.md

 <br />
 <br />

+The **Cilialyzer** is a freely available open-source software specifically designed to support and facilitate the analysis of mucociliary activity in respiratory epithelial cells, which are derived from PCD-suspects and captured by high-speed video microscopy (HSVM).

 <br />

-The **Cilialyzer** is a freely available open-source software specifically designed to support and facilitate the analysis of mucociliary activity in respiratory epithelial cells, which are derived from PCD-suspects and captured by high-speed video microscopy (HSVM).
+For **clinical PCD specialists**, it is recommended to [download](https://msdev87.github.io/Cilialyzer/download.html) a **compiled binary release**, which can be used out-of-the-box -- immediately after downloading.